Best Hostels for Digital Nomads in Istanbul: Asian & European Side

 The neighborhood: Kadiköy

 This is a very lively part of Istanbul, and right by the ferry that connects to Istanbul’s European side.
-You’ll find tons of amazing places for food nearby, along with bars, stores and (best of all for my fellow sweet tooth people) lots of dessert places!
+You’ll find tons of amazing places for food nearby, along with bars, stores and (best of all) lots of dessert places!

 The Asian side also feels considerably less touristy than many places on the European side, so it felt much more authentic and it was easier to befriend locals there.